Carrickmacross Emmets GAC: 1910s

-Carrickmacross: P Dornan, James Costello, O’Connell, James Downey, Nig McCaffrey, Jess Connolly, John Slevin, T Finnegan, T McKeown, Mick Keelan, Jim O’Brien, James Devine, Jemmy Duffy, J McCabe.

-For the next three years the club failed to win the championship Ture Davits beat Roslea in the final of the North Monaghan League (April 1914) and with a couple of exceptions they played a splendid match and it was said; that if they kept in trim; it was expected that they would come out county champions; meanwhile Carrickmacross won the South Monaghan championship!
+For the next three years, the club failed to win the championship Ture Davits beat Roslea in the final of the North Monaghan League (April 1914).
+Meanwhile, Carrickmacross won the South Monaghan championship.
 The county final was fixed for Creeve on Sunday 7 June 1914.
-Subsequently, at meeting of Monaghan County Board in Ballybay on Saturday 6 June the day before the fixture was to take place; Carrickmacross Emmets were declared the Senior County Champions!
-The runner-up Ture having dissolved or amalgamated with other clubs!
+Subsequently, at meeting of Monaghan County Board in Ballybay on Saturday 6 June the day before the fixture was to take place; Carrickmacross Emmets were declared the Senior County Champions.
+The runner-up Ture having dissolved or amalgamated with other clubs.

 1914 was a strange year in Monaghan football.
 The eagerly awaited finals of County Monaghan football and hurling championships were played at Ballybay on Sunday 15 November.
-In hurling Carrickmacross beat Clones/Monaghan 3.02 to 0.00.
+In hurling, Carrickmacross beat Clones/Monaghan 3.02 to 0.00.
 The unpleasant atmospheric conditions militated against the success of the fixture; but the afternoon turned out satisfactory and there was nothing to complain about in the attendance.

 No time was lost in starting the football match and at 3.40 pm the teams lined out.
 The half time score was Carrickmacross 2.00 Magherarney 0.00.
 On resuming the North men having the advantage played with determination and secured a well-scored goal.
 The Young Irelands still attacked but were stubbornly opposed by the Emmets; some of the latter having to be severely reprimanded by the referee.
 The shades of night had fallen when the final whistle sounded.
 The final score was Carrickmacross 2.00 Magherarney 1.01.